 Accredited by the Institution of Engineering and Technology on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as a Chartered Engineer.

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

 Over the last decade, our employment figures have been among the best in the UK: 96 per cent of our electrical and electronic engineering undergraduate students go on to employment or further study (Graduate Outcomes survey 2022, HESA).

 Studying for our BEng or MEng Electronic Engineering with Space Systems can lead to a rewarding career.
 It also offers an intellectually demanding and exciting opportunity to make new discoveries through research.

-Our graduate electronic engineers are not only in demand in research and development but also in technical sales, management, and government and public services.
+Our graduate engineers are not only in demand in research and development, but also in technical sales, management, government and public services.
 They have a consistently strong record of gaining employment with leading companies across the electronics, information technology and communications industries.

 Recent graduates are now employed as: